 How to Harvest Fennel Bulbs

 Use a pair of garden shears or a sharp knife to cut off the plant’s stalks and leaves, leaving an inch or two at the top of the bulb.
 Don’t discard the greenery!
-Use them for another dinner as a salad addition or side dish.
+Use it for another dinner as a salad addition or side dish.

 Harvesting fennel bulbs straight from your garden can be a treat for you, too.